Remembering the men from the Kingsdown and Creekside Cluster

 On 27 May 1915, Arthur was working on the HMS Princess Irene following her requisition and conversion to an auxiliary minelayer.
 She had originally been built for the Canadian Pacific Railway Company and launched on 20 October 1914.
 She now served out of Sheerness dockyard.

 At 11.14am, HMS Princess Irene exploded and disintegrated.
 Eye witness reports say a column of flame leaped 300 feet high, followed a few seconds later by another explosion.
 A pall of smoke then hung over the spot where the Princess Irene had been, reaching to 1,200 feet.
-In total 352 people were killed.
-All the ship’s company and all but one of the dockyard workers.
+In total, 352 people were killed; all the ship’s company and all but one of the dockyard workers perished.
 In addition, a girl of nine was killed by flying debris on the Isle of Grain, and a farmhand died of shock.
-A man working on another ship died from injuries sustained when he was struck by a piece of the Princes Irene’s boiler weighing 70 pounds.
+A man working on another ship died from injuries sustained when he was struck by a piece of the Princess Irene’s boiler weighing 70 pounds.
 The lone survivor of the explosion was dockyard worker, David Percy Wills, who escaped with severe burns.

-Unsurprisingly, only 10 bodies were recovered from the Princess Irene and they are buried at Woodlands Road Cemetery, Gillingham, alongside the remains of those killed on the HMS Bulwark that exploded just 6 months earlier on 26 November 1914.
+Unsurprisingly, only 10 bodies were recovered from the Princess Irene and they are buried at Woodlands Road Cemetery, Gillingham, alongside the remains of those killed on the HMS Bulwark, which exploded just 6 months earlier on 26 November 1914.
 Sadly, Arthur’s body was not found but his wife would certainly have heard and felt the explosion from her home just a few miles away in Lynsted.

 On 1 June 1915, a memorial service for the victims was held at the Dockyard Church, Sheerness, led by the Archbishop of Canterbury, Randall Davidson.